4 Different Types of Knowledge

 Design the knowledge management solution for long-term success by learning about the three main types of knowledge and how to acquire each in the organization.

-When we make a knowledge management strategy, one should consider the differences between all the types of knowledge, and a practical base should be formed, which is helpful for both the short and long terms.
+When we make a knowledge management strategy, one should consider the differences between all the different types of knowledge, and a practical base should be formed, which is helpful for both the short and long terms.

 Explicit Knowledge